 Faculty and Staff

-The center’s staff is diverse in experience and background, but all are equally committed to the well-being of the center and its constituents, and in maintaining meaningful, evergreen, and dynamic relationships with the center’s primary stakeholders: the working people of New York City, the schools and administrative units of Brooklyn College, and the community at large.
+The center's staff of six is similarly diverse in experience and background, but all are equally committed to the well-being of the center and its constituents, and in maintaining meaningful, evergreen, and dynamic relationships with the center's primary stakeholders: the working people of New York City, the schools and administrative units of Brooklyn College, and the community at large.

 Faculty

-Immanuel Ness, Professor, Department of Political Science, Faculty-in-Residence
+Immanuel Ness, Professor, Department of Political Science

 Manny Ness is an internationally renowned labor scholar whose research focuses on labor, urban political economy, migration, imperialism, social mobilizations, worker insurrections, strikes, and solidarity in Global North and Global South.